MilesCranmer/SymbolicRegression.jl/README.md

 # Options

-- `binary_operators` list, List of strings giving the binary operators in Julia's Base, or in `operator.jl`.
+- `binary_operators` array of Julia operators taking two scalar Float32 as arguments.
+Some are pre-defined in `operator.jl`.
 - `unary_operators` list, Same but for operators taking a single `Float32`.
 - `populations` int, Number of populations running; by default=procs.
 - `niterations` int, Number of iterations of the algorithm to run.
 The best